Karaoke @ the Gallery

 Vicinanza Studios & Gallery is thrilled to welcome back celebrated artist Bob Ferrucci for a unique, dual-track 🎨 Tinting Workshop.
 This immersive experience is designed for artists of all levels who want to master the delicate art of color layering while choosing the style that speaks to them most. ✨

-In this special session, Bob offers a personalized "choose your path" approach.
+In this session, Bob offers a personalized "choose your path" approach.
 Whether you are drawn to the charm of traditional storytelling or the emotive power of modern forms, you will learn how to breathe life into your canvas using Bob’s signature tinting methods.
+Our June 2026 two weekends will include the additional of oil pastel to your painting technique, and a choice of 2 weekends so we can limit each class to 5 people.

 🖌️ Choose Your Artistic Path